yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 </code>
 </div>
 What is pattern matching?
-Use value instead of general parameter name[^021301].
+Use values instead of general parameter names[^021301].

 [^021301]: For the brave, a more complete explanation of pattern matching can be found [here](http://www.cs.auckland.ac.nz/references/haskell/haskell-intro-html/patterns.html).